ros2hp/sp/README.md

 ## SP Highlights ##

-* Implement a cache with LRU eviction policy that supports concurrent operations.
+* Implement a shared cache with LRU eviction policy that supports concurrent operations.
+A shared cache is ofcourse prone to panic,s data corruption or deadlack due to race-conditions corruptions but testing has shown the design is both robust and safe.
 * Configurable number of parallel streams implemented as Tokio Tasks.
 * Fully implements Tokio Asynchronous runtime across all operations.